rust-lang/book/nostarch/chapter18.md

 separated, whereas in other languages, the data and behavior combined into one concept is often labeled an object.
 Trait objects differ from objects in other languages in that we can’t add data to a trait object.
-Trait objects aren’t as generally useful as objects in other languages: their specific purpose is to allow abstraction across common behavior.
+Trait objects aren’t as generally useful as objects in other languages: Their specific purpose is to allow abstraction across common behavior.

 Listing 18-3 shows how to define a trait named `Draw` with one method named